Core Goal 3: Promote Environmental Stewardship

 Josh Larsen Educates the Next Generation of Environmental Stewards

-Over his two years as an OSM/VISTA in southwest Virginia, Josh Larsen provided or assisted in providing Meaningful Watershed Education Experiences to 4,821 K-12 students.
+Over his two years as an OSMRE/VISTA in southwest Virginia, Josh Larsen provided or assisted in providing Meaningful Watershed Education Experiences to 4,821 K-12 students.

 He presented environmental education activities at many partner events, such as Kids in the Creek, Natural Resources Awareness Days, Envirothon, Agricultural Awareness Days, and Water Wizard Week.
 He coordinated 2011 Guest River Education Day at Clear Creek for Wise County 4th grade students and assisted in coordinating a home school education day at White's Mill.
 Josh's work in developing and conducting environmental education has made a significant impact on almost 5,000 students who are the next generation of environmental stewards.